TamaraWasTaken/EndeavourCS2/README.md

 # EndeavourCS2
 A free open source and undetected CS2 cheat.
+Only Windows & Linux are currently supported.